-During the year ended September 30, 2019, the Company used cash of \$1,516,959 on operating activities.
-Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties, corporate general and administrative expenses, and losses arising from the Company's investment in associate.
+During the three months ended December 31, 2019, the Company used cash of \$13,947 on operating activities.
+Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties in Spain and Brazil, corporate general and administrative expenses, interest expense, and share-based compensation paid during the guarter.

-During the year ended September 30, 2019, investing activities used \$722,857 consisting of additional investment in the Company's joint venture arrangement.
+During the three months ended December 31, 2019, investing activities used \$327, consisting of long-term investment in the Company's property in Spain.